akruszewski/gibl/manuscript/chapter3.md

 ## 3.1.
 Linked lists

-A linked list is a linear collection of data elements, whose order is not given by their physical placement in memory, unlike arrays for example.
+A linked list is a linear collection of data elements, whose order is not given by their physical placement in memory, unlike arrays (TODO: but explain arrays in standard languages) for example.
 Instead, each element points to the next.
 So the order is completely determined by the data in the linked list.

 ![An example of a linked list](images/linked-list.png)

 The motivation for using a linked list is that it's a data structure that allows us to link several blocks together to make a blockchain.
-We will cover lists in depth in the Introduction to Racket chapter.
+We will see how to implement a blockchain with it in chapter 4.

-Example in Racket
+TODO: Example in Racket show that it can be simulated with `car`/`cons`

 ## 3.2.
 Encryption

 Encryption is a two-way function; what is encrypted can be decrypted with the proper key.
-It is a method of encoding values such that only authorized persons can view their content.
+It is a method of encoding values such that only authorized persons can view the original content.

 So we can assume that there are functions {$$}E(x){/$$} and {$$}D(x){/$$} for encryption and decryption respectively.
 Now we want these functions to have the following properties: